 Exploring the Erawan National Park is one of the most amazing things to do in Thailand, but you must plan according to the weather.
 The best time to visit is when the weather is cool from November to January.

-- Private Tour of Bangkoks Erawan Waterfall With Floating & Railway Market (rated five stars)
+- Add-On Private Tour of Erawan Waterfall & Floating Railway Market From Bangkok (often praised)

 Visit the Floating Markets

 The Floating Markets in Bangkok are one of the most well-known attractions in the city and country.
 As a traveller in Thailand, you should plan to visit at least one of these markets.
 The atmosphere of these markets is unique, and they will surely impress you!